BDWiii/ProjectManager/README.md

 Head over to main/main_graph.py and replace the LLM client (currently set up with ChatOllama) with your preferred model or API (e.g., OpenAI, Claude, or vLLM).

+Also you will need a Tavily API_KEY in your .env file so the search functionality works.

 The rest of the system will continue to work seamlessly.

 ---
 ## 🔌 API Usage Example

-This project exposes a FastAPI interface.
+This project exposes a fully async FastAPI interface.
 Here's how to interact with it:

 ## >> Note:

 If your task input is vague or incomplete, the system will pause and ask clarifying questions before continuing.
 This Human-in-the-Loop step helps ensure accurate planning.

-### 📤 POST `/run`
+### 📤 POST `/project_manager/chat/`

 Trigger the agent with a new or existing conversation.